Arthamys/dotfiles/README.md

 * Dunst
   Notification server with icon and transparency support [Service might crash when no display environment variable is accesible](https://github.com/dunst-project/dunst/issues/347)
+* Fish
+  A mordern day shell.
+Using fisher as a package manager for it

 * Crontab
   There are no crontab implementation installed by default on Arch.